Oklahoma City Bankruptcy Lawyer

 If a creditor attempts collection efforts on a discharged debt, the debtor can file a motion with the court, reporting the action and asking that the case be reopened to address the matter.
 The bankruptcy court will often do so to ensure that the discharge is not violated.
 The discharge constitutes a permanent statutory injunction prohibiting creditors from taking any action, including the filing of a lawsuit, designed to collect a discharged debt.
 A creditor can be sanctioned by the court for violating the discharge injunction.
 The normal sanction for violating the discharge injunction is civil contempt, which is often punishable by a fine.

-In a chapter 7 bankruptcy case, you can keep all property which is “exempt” from the claims of creditors.
-Oklahoma bankruptcy law provides for many exemptions which are available.
-In determining whether property is exempt, you must keep a few things in mind.
+In a chapter 7 bankruptcy case, you can keep all property that is “exempt” from the claims of creditors.
+Oklahoma bankruptcy law provides for many exemptions that are available.
+In determining whether the property is exempt, you must keep a few things in mind.
 In a chapter 13 bankruptcy case, you can keep all of your property if your plan meets the requirements of the bankruptcy law.
-In most cases you will have to pay the mortgages or liens as you would if you didn’t file for bankruptcy.
+In most cases, you will have to pay the mortgages or liens as you would if you didn’t file for bankruptcy.

 What Will Happen to My Home and Car If I File Bankruptcy in Oklahoma?

-In most cases you will not lose your home or car during your bankruptcy case as long as your equity in the property is fully exempt.
+In most cases, In Oklahoma City Area you will not lose your home or car during your bankruptcy case as long as your equity in the property is fully exempt.
 Even if your property is not fully exempt, you will be able to keep it, if you pay its non-exempt value to creditors in chapter 13 bankruptcy.

 Do I Go to Court?